Neutrollized/free-tier-gke/README.md

 ## Example Kubernetes Deployment
 I've included an example deployment of nginx with *LoadBalancer* (GCP ALB) service.
 Please note that the deployment does provision an GCP load balancer so this will incur extra charges if you leave it running for too long.

-To deploy: `kubectl apply -f example/nginx-deployment.yaml`
+To deploy: `kubectl apply -f examples/nginx-deployment.yaml`

-To delete: `kubectl delete -f example/nginx-deployment.yaml`
+To delete: `kubectl delete -f examples/nginx-deployment.yaml`

 The pods should deploy fairly quickly, but the service might take a bit before you get the load balancer's public IP (you can do a `watch kubectl get service` if you're the impatient type)

+(There are also other examples in there if you want try them out as well)